french object pronouns

 The negative imperative, in which you tell someone not to do something, is formed by adding ne in front of the verb and pas (or another negative adverb) on the other side.

-It’s important to note that there are two forms of the imperative: positive and negative.
-Now, let’s move on to the indirect object and direct object pronouns using the positive and negative imperative.
+Now, let’s move on to using indirect object and direct object pronouns with the imperative.

 In the affirmative imperative, pronouns follow the verb and are connected with hyphens: